 To forestall possible fraud, ptrace inhibits the set-user-id and set-group-id facilities on subsequent execve(2) calls.
 If a traced process calls execve, it will stop before executing the first instruction of the new image showing signal SIGTRAP.

-On a VAX-11, "word" also means a 32-bit integer, but the "even" restriction does not apply.
+"Word" also means a 32-bit integer.

 A 0 value is returned if the call succeeds.
 If the call fails then a - 1 is returned and the global variable errno is set to indicate the error.